 If, having read the information available here, you believe you might be experiencing depression and/or anxiety, it is important to book an appointment with your General Practitioner (GP), who will be able to assess your problems, offer a proper diagnosis and discuss with you the range of support options available.

 It is important to remember that there are a number of ways in which you can be helped with depression and/or anxiety.
-Many assume that anti-depressants will be the only thing that will be offered.
-While, for some, anti-depressants might be a life-saving treatment, many others might want to consider the range of other options, including
+Many assume that anti-depressants are the only solution that will be offered.
+While anti-depressants might be a life-saving treatment for some, many others might want to consider the range of other options, including:

 - online therapy